MarkoM71/Memory-Card-Game/PROPOSAL.md

 -STRETCH GOALS
 As a player, I'd like to see sounds made in turning the cards over.
 As a player, I'd like to hear sounds when there a match is made like a ring.
-As a player, I'd like to see a victory animation such as confetti, so I feel good about my vicotry.
+As a player, I'd like to see a victory animation such as confetti, so I feel good about my victory.
+As a player, I'd like to see card flip animation.
 As a player, I'd like a lose state, meaning if I don't get the matches in a certain amount of time.
 I lose the game.
 As a player, I'd like to be to be able to have a choice to play a 16 card game.